-Students are encouraged to select courses that will enable them to pass Florida's General Knowledge Test and/or the Elementary Education (k-6) Subject Area Test.
+Students are encouraged to select courses that will enable them to pass Florida's General Knowledge Test and/or the Elementary Education (K-6) Subject Area Test.
 Please consult with your advisor when selecting these courses.

 Take 3 credits from courses identified as Catholic Identity courses.
 This course may satisfy other GER or Major requirements.
 This course cannot be used to satisfy the Religious Studies requirement.
-An education major can fulfill this requirement with EDE 3400 Educational Psychology.
+To fulfill this requirement, an Education major should take EDE 3400 Educational Psychology.